esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 #### 📝 Exercise: Feedback Loop Reflection
 **Q:** When in the cycle is accessibility feedback provided to the design team?
 What about the dev team?
 **A:** Almost never.
 It only happens if a developer or designer is interested in accessibility.
+I try to raise accessibility issues to designers as soon as I get a Figma Design.
+I can count on one hand the number of times that someone has raised accessibility issues to the dev team (once or twice by the design team).

 How successful is the accessibility feedback loop for your current processes?